 - a.
 Forgery, lying, writing, or giving false or misleading information to school officials: - b.
 Defiance/Disrespect/Insubordination: Insubordination is defined as a refusal to obey a school rule, regulation, a continual ignoring of school rules, or the ignoring or refusal to obey a directive of a teacher or school official.
 This also includes obscene, inappropriate language or gestures toward staff members. - c.
 Cheating or copying from another student's work or from prepared material explicit to the examination being taken or plagiarism.
 This also includes allowing students to copy from one's own work.
 Students will receive a zero (0) grade for the test, quiz, or assignment. - d.
 Pornography. - e.
 Possession of matches/lighter. - f.
 Verbal abuse. - g.
 Any continuous misbehavior of any sort. - h.
 Any single event or misbehavior of a serious nature. - i.
-Cut detention. - j.
+Cut-Skipped detention. - j.
 Excessive referrals.
 Every fifth referral may amount to an ISS. - k.
 Misuse of computers by attempting to gain access to unauthorized sites or unauthorized use of computers.
-Additionally, students may either lose or have access limited to computers in the district.
+Additionally, students may either lose or have access limited to computers in the district. - Racial comments, slurs or derogatory comments.

 For the following violations, administration may additionally notify Law Enforcement Authorities if it is determined that a law may have been violated.
-If any of the following offenses are of such a serious nature, the Board may also consider a recommendation of expulsion.
+If any of the following offenses are of such a serious nature, he Board may also consider a recommendation of expulsion an administrator may recommend for expulsion.